top of page

 The well-being of students has become a central concern across the independent and international school sectors.
 The Council of British International Schools (COBIS) 2024 Annual Research Survey highlighted that over half of schools reported an increase in mental health concerns among their students, although the figure showed a slight decline compared to 2023.
 Similarly, the Council of International Schools (CIS) places student well-being at the core of its accreditation standards, emphasising that academic progress cannot be separated from emotional health and safety.
 In this context, tuition, particularly one-to-one tuition, has a role to play in supporting not only academic outcomes but also student well-being.

-Why well-being matters for learning: Research consistently shows that stress and anxiety undermine cognitive performance, reducing working memory capacity and lowering recall.
+Research consistently shows that stress and anxiety undermine cognitive performance.
+These factors reduce working memory capacity and lower recall.
 The ISC Annual Census (2024) also indicates that families increasingly value holistic support, combining academics with pastoral care.
-Well-being is not just about reducing stress; it also involves building resilience, confidence, and motivation, all factors that contribute to successful learning and exam outcomes.
+Well-being is not just about reducing stress; it also involves building resilience, confidence, and motivation.
+All these factors contribute to successful learning and exam outcomes.

-How tuition supports well-being: One-to-one tuition provides a structured, low-pressure environment in which learners can engage at their own pace.
-Benefits include:
+One-to-one tuition provides a structured, low-pressure environment in which learners can engage at their own pace.
+The benefits include:

-A 2022 TES article on student stress before public exams noted that structured external support, such as tuition, can reduce anxiety by helping students feel prepared and in control (TES, 2022).
+A 2022 TES article on student stress before public exams noted that structured external support, such as tuition, can reduce anxiety.
+This support helps students feel prepared and in control (TES, 2022).
 This suggests that tutoring’s benefits are not limited to knowledge acquisition but extend to emotional readiness for assessments.

-COBIS surveys also found that parents appreciate tutors who provide pastoral reassurance alongside academic instruction, especially during transitional periods such as moves between curricula or relocation across countries (COBIS, 2024).
+COBIS surveys also found that parents appreciate tutors who provide pastoral reassurance alongside academic instruction.
+This is especially important during transitional periods, such as moves between curricula or relocation across countries (COBIS, 2024).
 CIS reports highlight that safeguarding and well-being frameworks should extend to all adults supporting students, including external tutors.

 • Being alert to signs of distress.